-Why men like her brother, whom as a matter of fact, any woman would be lucky to have, lacked insight was beyond her?
+Why men like her brother, whom as a matter of fact, any woman would be lucky to have, lacked insight was beyond her.

 Didn’t anybody tell them that they had to go after what they wanted, to get it?
-The main reason why she was pathetically stuck with Bill was because some nice guy was yet to come sweep her off her feet.
+The main reason why she was pathetically stuck with Bill was that some nice guy was yet to come sweep her off her feet.

 That wasn’t exactly true, she quickly reminded herself.
 She had had a few ask her out and had shown total disinterest.
 To be fair, it was in secondary school and she had considered it morally wrong to be in that kind of relationship with the opposite sex at that stage of her life.
 She had known she wasn’t ready.

-Now that she was, it was as if she put a “no room for nice guy in my life” sign on her forehead because they just plainly avoided her.
+Now that she was, it was as if she put a “no room for a nice guy in my life” sign on her forehead because they just plainly avoided her.

 She couldn’t understand why her success was a hindrance to meeting nice guys; only the bad ones had enough confidence to approach her.
 And one of that category of men had just put her in a snit.

 She sighed as she remembered that she should be thinking about how to deal with the situation instead of rambling.